Enlarged Tonsils & Swollen Tonsils Causes & Symptoms

 - Recurrent nose or throat infections

-What are the symptoms of enlarged tonsils?
+What are the symptoms of swollen tonsils?

 One of the most common symptoms of enlarged tonsils in adults is the inability to breathe through the nose.
 Other signs of large tonsils include: